 Inside China’s hospitals and prison system, you can find one of the darkest stories of the 21st century.

-If you received an organ transplant in China in the past few decades, there’s a strong chance it was harvested from an executed prisoner against their will.
-A shortage of organ supply opened up the doors for illegal organ trafficking and forced organ harvesting.
+If you received an organ transplant in China in the past few decades, there’s a chance it was harvested from an executed prisoner against their will.
 Many of these prisoners are not murderers or rapists, but “prisoners of conscience” who were arrested for their political or religious beliefs, such as the peaceful practitioners of Falun Gong.

 In October 1995, Wang Guoqi was working as a medical doctor for the Chinese Army at a prison in Hebei Province when he witnessed prisoner executions that changed his life.
 While still holding onto their last breaths, doctors were brought in to harvest the prisoners' organs for the purposes of a transplant.

 "My work required me to remove the skin and corneas from the corpses of over one hundred executed prisoners, and on a couple of occasions, victims of intentionally botched executions," he told the US Congress in June 2001.

 Over the past two decades, a stream of whistleblowers have left China and testified about the similar horrors they endured.
 As part of the Kilgour–Matas report, a private investigative report into allegations of forced organ harvesting in China, David Kilgour spoke to the ex-wife of a Chinese surgeon who removed as many as 2,000 corneas from executed Falun Gong prisoners.